pingcap/docs-dm/en/tune-configuration.md

 ### `pool-size`

-The `pool-size` option determines the number of threads in the DM Load phase.
+The `pool-size` option determines the number of threads in the DM Load unit.
 The default value is 16.
 Normally, you do not need to set this option.
 If you set it, adjust the value of this option according to the size of the full data and the performance of the database.

 > **Note:**
 >